Vicente Gómez (footballer, born 1971)

-Vicente Gómez Fernández (born 9 September 1971) is a Spanish football manager, who is an assistant manager at the Ukraine national football team.
+Vicente Gómez Fernández (born 9 September 1971) is a Spanish football manager.

 Football career

 Born in Santurtzi, Greater Bilbao, he was known as Vicen in his playing career as a defender.
 In three Segunda División B seasons for hometown club CD Santurtzi, he played 70 games and scored once in a 2–1 loss at Beasain KE on 7 February 1993.

 Gómez began his coaching career with minor roles at Athletic Bilbao, later becoming manager of their farm team, CD Basconia of the Tercera División.
 In 2014, he moved to Ukraine's FC Dynamo Kyiv and their under-19 and under-21 teams.
 Two years later, he was made assistant to Serhii Rebrov, the first-team manager.

 After further roles as right-hand man at Al Ahli Saudi FC and FC Spartak Moscow, on 3 September 2019 Gómez returned to Ukraine to become head coach of Olimpik Donetsk.

 On 10 July 2020, Gómez was hired at Sabah FC of the Azerbaijan Premier League on a two-year contract.